 A question we often get asked is – Does the Docking Station need to be Serviced?

 The simple answer is yes.
 Whilst docking stations don’t have as many consumable parts as your gas detector it is still an instrument that should be checked every 12 months.
-If the docking station is being used in a dusty or dirty environment you may consider a service every 6 months.
-The docking station performs checks and balances of your gas monitors on a regular basis (in some cases, daily).
+If it is being used in a dusty or dirty environment you may consider a service every 6 months.
+The calibration station performs checks and balances of your gas monitors on a regular basis (in some cases, daily).
 To ensure the docking station is operating to manufacturers specifications we recommend it be verified every year.

 What does a Service consist of?